SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 Then, go to https://github.com/Blossomical/customtitlebar#hashlink-setup for instructions on how to build the library to hdll

-And then, run `haxelib run hxcpp hashlinkBuildXmls/chartFileBuild.xml` and `haxelib run hxcpp hashlinkBuildXmls/miniaudioBuild.xml`.
-That is required.
+And then, run `haxelib run hxcpp hashlinkBuildXmls/chartFileBuild.xml` and `haxelib run hxcpp hashlinkBuildXmls/miniaudioBuild.xml` if you ever choose to ever edit the hl version of the externs listed on the source code.

 Then, you just `lime test hl` and everything runs good!